 Direct Free Kicks: When a player kicks or attempts to kick an opponent, slide tackles an opponent or slides with an opponent near, jumps at an opponent, charges at an opponent, strikes or attempts to strike an opponent, pushes an opponent, holds an opponent, spits at an opponent or handles the ball deliberately.

 Yellow Card / Caution: The offending player is shown a yellow card.
 Coaches are encouraged to remove the offending player from the match at this time.
 If a player earns two yellow cards in a match, he is shown a red card.
-If a player earns three single yellow cards during any league session (including friendlies), he is suspended for one game.
+If a player earns two single yellow cards during any league session (including friendlies), he/she is suspended for the next game.

 Red Card / Ejection: The offending player must leave match and facility.
 The offending team plays down for two minutes unless scored upon before the two-minute penalty expires.
 The offending player serves a minimum one-match suspension.
 Any player that earns two red cards during a league session will be suspended for the remainder of the session, including playoffs.